Optimal Portfolio Choice for a Behavioural Investor in Continuous-Time Markets: Well-Posedness

 modulo some integrability conditions related to the price process.
-One can check, using Proposition 7.1 of \citet{rs05}, that the integrability conditions of \citet{carassus2011} imply the existence of a risk-neutral measure $\mathbb{Q}\sim\mathbb{P}$ with $d\mathbb{Q}/d\mathbb{P}\text{, } d\mathbb{P}/d\mathbb{Q}\in \mathscr{W}$, hence \autoref{suffcond} implies well-posedness also in the case
+One can check, using Proposition 7.1 of \citet{rs05}, that the integrability conditions of \citet{carassus2011} imply the existence of a risk-neutral measure $\mathbb{Q}\sim\mathbb{P}$ with $d\mathbb{Q}/d\mathbb{P}\text{, } d\mathbb{P}/d\mathbb{Q}\in \mathscr{W}$, hence Theorem~\ref{suffcond} implies well-posedness also in the case

 Note that \eqref{prima} and \eqref{secunda} are incomparable conditions (none of them implies the other one).
 It is also worth emphasizing that the domains of optimization are different in \citet{carassus2011} and in the present paper.
-Hence, in the discrete-time multiperiod case, our \autoref{suffcond} complements (but does not subsume) the corresponding results of \citet{carassus2011}. \end{Obs}
+Hence, in the discrete-time multiperiod case, our Theorem~\ref{suffcond} complements (but does not subsume) the corresponding results of \citet{carassus2011}. \end{remark}